AlexEndris/AlexEndris.github.io/_posts/2015-04-26-rosmocklyn-the-api-evolves-part-ii.md

   - RhinoMocks
   - Setup
 ---
 Last time I wrote about the creation of mocks and how I solved setting up method calls.
-Let’s delve into assertions.
+Let's delve into assertions.

 ### Assertions